NJacobsohn/Your-Learning-is-in-Another-Castle/README.md

 These actions are defined in a custom wrapper for the environment, which can be explored in my [action discretizer script.](https://github.com/NJacobsohn/Your-Learning-is-in-Another-Castle/blob/master/src/action_discretizer.py)

+## **Model Decisions**

+When choosing what type of model I wanted to use, many thoughts went through my head.
+I knew for sure I wanted to try using some sort of multilayer perceptron with an optimization algorithm, so that was my first path that I went down.
+After some research on popular optimization methods, I settled on trying out PPO as it seemed relatively easy to implement and (according to the paper introducing it) was pretty computationally efficient.
+Computational efficiency is very important to me as I like to do as much tuning and training locally as I can.
+But training even a small CNN on the screen of the game isn't an easy feat, despite having good results on many levels.
+This model and optimization worked well for most levels that I tried, sometimes beating levels in as little as 13 episodes.
+The main levels that caused issues with this algorithm though was the water levels.
+These levels required entirely different control schemes and strategies that aren't easily apprent through just looking at the screen of the game.
+The CNN struggled greatly making any progress, which led me to research potential alternatives such as genetic learning.

 ## **PPO**

 In order to properly optimize how these models learn, I adapted a popular reinforcement learning algorithm called Proximal Policy Optimization.
 I adapted my own version of it to work with keras and retrogym from other projects people have done using PPO and gym.
 The basics of my implementation of PPO is there are 2 neural networks, an actor and a critic.
 The actor looks at the state of the game (141312 inputs for numerical observation or a 256x224x3 image for visual observation) and makes a prediction of an action to take at the current timestep.
 The critic looks at the state of the game and predicts what the reward will be for the next timestep.
 It subtracts the predicted reward from the actual reward to calculate what's called the advantage, which, along with the previous prediction, is used as the parameters of the loss function of the actor network.
 Basically the actor picks an action at a given timestep, the critic evaluates what the reward *should* be given the best action was chosen, then optimizes the networks based on how wrong they were.